 With a growing number of good Chinese restaurants, could the Eastside be the next Richmond, B.C.?
-Here are 33 new restaurant openings outside Seattle.
+Here are 33 new restaurant openings outside Seattle

 Chongqing Dumpling, which despite its name is better known for its spicy noodles, has opened shop in the Bellevue Marketplace, a strip mall that is becoming a major hub for Chinese grub.
 At least four more Asian cafes and eateries are opening there soon, including 85 C Bakery Café early next year.
 That famous Taiwanese bakery chain will be the biggest tenant Bellevue Marketplace has landed since last fall, when China-based Núodle made its North American debut here.
 Núodle has 40 outposts in China, Singapore and Japan, and plans to add nine more branches around the Puget Sound, including in Seattle, Lynnwood, Kirkland, Sammamish, Renton, Kent, Everett and Tacoma.
 (Check out our review of Núodle and its Lanzhou-style hand-pulled beef noodle here.)

-Pavo, the popular Yunnan-style cuisine has also been so packed during its opening that management posted an apology to diners for the long wait.
+Pavo, which serves Yunnan-style cuisine, has also been so packed during its opening that management posted an apology to diners for the long wait.
 And there’s more hot-pot madness with the addition of Zhang Liang Malatang near the Old Bellevue district.
 Check out our reviews of the growing hot-pot scene here and here.

 Cafe Aloe offers coffee, dim-sum bites and Asian pastries on the ground floor of the Cerasa apartments while Sweetheart does bubble tea and Asian desserts.